dahlia/sider/docs/index.rst

 =====

 Sider is a persistent object library based on Redis_.
-This is heavily under development currently, but you can check the `future roadmap`__ if you want.
+This is heavily under development currently, but you can check the :doc:`future roadmap <roadmap>` if you want.

 .. sourcecode:: pycon